Language:

 Series 1 (1985):

-At the same time that the first season of the animated series was released, the first action figures of the Thundercats, with these first 8 pieces, children could enjoy 4 of the main characters of the series, as well as 4 villains.
+Just as the first season of the animated series was released, the first Thundercats action figures hit toy stores around the world.
+With these first eight figures, children could enjoy four of the series’ main characters, as well as four villains.

 Series 2 (1986):

-After the success of the previous year, both the animated series and the first wave of figures, LJN launched a new wave of figures with new characters, as well as a relaunch of the figures of the first wave, this year was also launched the promotion of“FREE Mumm-Ra” where purchasers of the figures could send proof of purchase to LJN, and in return, they received a free Mumm-Ra in its mummy version.
+Following the success of both the animated series and the first wave of figures the previous year, LJN released a new wave of figures featuring new characters, as well as a re-release of the figures from the first wave.
+This year also saw the launch of the “FREE Mumm-Ra” promotion, where buyers of the figures could send proof of purchase to LJN and, in exchange, receive a free Mumm-Ra mummy figure in the mail.

 Companions